tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 Some schemes pay too much attention to be scientifically uniform.
 Like, all colors have same exact lightness, and hues are distributed evenly on a circle.

-This could be nice (to know if you have OCR), but in practice, I find that it hurts more than helps.
-If you make your colors to
+This could be nice (to know if you have OCR), but in practice, it doesn’t work as well as it sounds:

+balanced.png
+OkLab l=0.7473 c=0.1253 h=0, 45, 90, 135, 180, 225, 270, 315

+The idea of highlighting is to make things stand out.
+If you make all colors the same lightness and chroma, they will look very similar to each other and it’ll hard to tell them apart.

+Our eyes are way more sensitive to difference in lightness than in color, and we should use it, not work against it.
+No colors can go as bright as yellow, but it doesn’t mean we should avoid yellow.
+On the contrary, its brightness will help it stand out.

 # Let’s design color scheme together